Jon-Dickinson/PlusPlusMinus-HPMS/backend/README-reset-db.md

 This repository includes a manual GitHub Actions workflow that runs the same reset/migrate/seed flow with safeguards and optional backup.
 The workflow requires a confirmation code and repository-level secrets with the database connection string for the target environment.

 Required secrets
-	- PROD_DATABASE_URL — connection string for production DB (if you use production)
-	- STAGING_DATABASE_URL — connection string for staging
-	- TEST_DATABASE_URL — connection string for test

 How to run
 	1. Open Actions → Deploy — Reset DB → Run workflow